Anne Farquhar

 Anne Farquhar (born 1948), is a female former athlete who competed for England.

-Athletics career
+Biography

+Farquhar finished second behind Sue Platt in the javelin event at the 1968 WAAA Championships.

 She represented England and won a silver medal in the javelin, at the 1970 British Commonwealth Games in Edinburgh, Scotland.

-In 1978 she became English champion.
+Farquhar became the national javelin throw champion after winning the British WAAA Championships title at the 1978 WAAA Championships.